pr0g/cmake-examples/examples/core/README.md

 There are now `.bat` and `.sh` scripts for each configure, install and build step.
 In one of the `library` folders, first run `configure.(sh/bat)` and then `install.(sh/bat)`.
 Then for the corresponding `application` folder run `configure.(sh/bat)` and `build.(sh/bat)`.
 These scripts should hopefully give some added context for the kind of commands you'll run from your terminal when using CMake.

-In all of the shell/batch scripts I've chosen to use the `Ninja` generator as it is the same across Windows/macOS/Linux (the Visual Studio generators are a bit different as they are what's called multi-config generators - with them you don't need to specify `-DCMAKE_BUILD_TYPE` during the configure step and can instead use `--config <Debug/Release/etc>` at build time).
-To keep things slightly simpler I've just stuck with Ninja so the commands are more less equivalent regardless of the platform.
+In all of the shell/batch scripts I've chosen to use the `Ninja` generator as it is the same across Windows/macOS/Linux (the Visual Studio generators are a bit different as they are what's called multi-config generators - with them you don't need to specify `CMAKE_BUILD_TYPE` during the configure step and can instead use `--config <Debug/Release/etc>` at build time).
+To keep things slightly simpler I've just stuck with `Ninja` so the commands are more less equivalent regardless of the platform.

 Each configure step produces a `Debug` and `Release` build and the `CMakeLists.txt` files for the library make use of `DEBUG_POSTFIX` so both the `Debug` and `Release` version of the library can be installed to the same location.